Chicago, other cities, cancel St. Patrick’s Day parades

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

-Some cities were still considering what to do about their St. Patrick’s Day parades.
-The City Council in Savannah, Georgia, planned to discuss the city’s 196-year-old parade at meeting on Thursday.
-Savannah and surrounding Chatham County so far have no confirmed COVID-19 cases.

-The city’s weekend festivities and March 17 parade draws crowds approaching a half million people, potentially more than tripling the size of the 146,000-resident city for a few days.
+Savannah’s weekend festivities and March 17 parade draw crowds approaching a half million people, potentially more than tripling the size of the 146,000-resident city for a few days.
+Started by Irish immigrants to Georgia’s oldest city in 1824, the March 17 parade has ballooned into a massive street party that’s Savannah’s most profitable tourism draw.

+Mayor Van Johnson told a news conference he knew the decision to cancel would be unpopular with many.
+Nobody from the private group that organizes the annual parade attending the mayor’s announcement.
+Bars, restaurants and other businesses had already stocked up on extra beer, food and gaudy green souvenirs in anticipation of the busy holiday.

+“You’ve got a lot of people who rely on that money,” said Melissa Swanson, owner of The Rail Pub in Savannah’s downtown historic district.
+“It’s part of your business plan.”

 In Chicago, the cancellation of Saturday’s parade is bad news for the restaurants that usually are packed with revelers all day and well into the night.